Get to know PeekMed

 This is just the beginning: by integrating PACS with other tools, such as PeekMed, surgeons can access and import clinical data.
 It makes the workflow much faster.

-As a practical example, during spine surgery, orthopedic surgeons might use navigation technologies to achieve precise viewing, tracking, and angling— almost as good as Superman's x-ray vision!
+Surgeons receive continuous updates and recommendations based on real-time data, ensuring that each step aligns with the pre-operative plan.
+As a practical example, orthopedic surgeons might use navigation technologies during spine surgery to achieve precise viewing, tracking, and angling— almost as good as Superman's X-ray vision!

-A CAS might start even before entering the preoperative room, taking full advantage of the imaging technologies and preoperative orthopedic technology.
+A CAS might start even before entering the operations room, taking full advantage of imaging technologies and preoperative orthopedic technology.

 Best orthopedic technology: What should I use?

-However, keeping up-to-date might be a bit overwhelming as a lot can change in a short period.
+However, keeping up-to-date might be a bit overwhelming as a lot can change quickly.
 We hope this short guide will help you find what suits you better.

 On our end, we will keep you updated on new orthopedic (surgery) technology.
 To predict the future we often debate with experts about the future of orthopedics.